Colleges by Location

 Admissions

-According to the newest data, this school uses standardized test scores for admission and it admitted 2,067 in 2024.
+According to the most recent data, this institution uses standardized test scores for admission and it admitted 2,067 in 2025.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively easy to get into.

 Test Scores